Skip to content

 Field Type Required Description

-sampleRate number No Sampling rate, range [0,1], 0 means no collection, 1 means full collection, default is 1.
+sampleRate number No Sampling rate, range [0,1].
+0 means no collection, 1 means full collection.
+Default is 1.

-enableLinkRumData boolean No Whether to associate with RUM
+enableLinkRumData boolean No Whether to associate with RUM data.

-enableCustomLog boolean No Whether to enable custom logs
+enableCustomLog boolean No Whether to enable custom logs.

-logLevelFilters Array No Log level filtering
+logLevelFilters Array No Log level filtering.

 Trace Configuration